Contactj.liang@ tue.nl +31 40 247 4681 Laplacegebouw 1.70

 I'm researching for innovative solutions to critical technological and societal challenges through repurposing technologies as design materials.

 Rong-Hao Liang holds a MSc in Electrical Engineering (2010) from National Taiwan University and received his PhD in Computer Science (2014) from the same institute.
 In 2015, he founded GaussToys Inc. in Taiwan, a company using magnetic-field sensors to create innovative ways to interact with computers.
 From 2014 to 2016, Liang was assistant research fellow in the Intel-NTU Research Center of Connected Context Computing of National Taiwan University.
 In 2016, he joined the Industrial Design department of Eindhoven University of Technology (TU/e) as Assistant Professor.

 BioFidget: biofeedback for respiration training using an augmented fidget spinner2018 CHI Conference on Human Factors in Computing Systems, CHI 2018 (2018)

 GaussBits: Magnetic Tangible Bits for Portable and Occlusion-free Near-surface Interactions(2013)

 - Preparation FMP - Design Leadership and Entrepreneurship (FE)

+- Project at ID - Design Leadership and Entrepreneurship (FE)

 - Final Master Project - Design Leadership and Entrepreneurship (FE)

-- Final Master Project - Research, Design and Development (DI)